-The Year 10 Branches Camp is considered to be a "rite of passage" for students going into the senior school.
-It has been running for over 55 years and takes place at the end of Term 4.
-Based at Branches Station, at the head of the Shotover River, students participate in outdoor activities including the iconic Lochnagar tramp, rafting the Upper Shotover River, overnight survival and campcraft.
-Branches is often considered to be the most memorable experience gained while at school.
+The famous Year 10 Branches Camp has been running for over 55 years and takes place at the end of Term 4.
+Based at Branches Station, at the head of the Shotover River, students participate in outdoor activities including the iconic Lochnagar tramp, rafting the Upper Shotover River, overnight search & rescue and campcraft.
+Branches is often one of students' most memorable experiences from Wakatipu High School.

-We also offer an awesome Outdoor Recreation course for senior students, making the most of the surrounding environment of the Wakatipu.
+We also offer an awesome Outdoor Education course for senior students.

+making the most of the surrounding environment of the Wakatipu.
 Year 12 and 13 students gain experience and credits in kayaking, tramping, bushcraft, mountain expeditions, snow caving and safety management.
 Highlights include tramping up the Rockburn Valley, kayaking the Clutha River and at Kawarau Falls, and participating in mountain expeditions on the Remarkables.